ForEvolve/forevolve.github.io/_drafts/en/2021-03-07-learn-coding-with-dot-net-core-part-4.md

 ---

 In this article, we explore how to write comments.
+Comments are simply human-readable pieces of text that are not compiled nor interpreted.
-A comment is some human-readable text; it is a note that we can leave in the code.
+A comment is usually a note that we can leave in the code for the next programmer to get into that code or for us.
-I left a few in preceding installments.
+I left a few comments in preceding installments; did you noticed them?

 {% include learn-coding-with-dot-net-core/intro-series.md %}<!--more-->